 Common Programming Concepts

-We’ll start this chapter by looking atYouLet’s first concepts that appear in almost every programming language andlearningsee how they work in Rust.
+This chapter covers concepts that appear in almost every programming language and how they work in Rust.
 Many programming languages have much in common at their core.
-None of the concepts presented in this chapter are unique to Rust, but we’ll discuss Rust’s particular syntax and conventions concerning these common concepts.
+None of the concepts presented in this chapter are unique to Rust, but we’ll discuss them in the context of Rust and explain their conventions.

-Specifically, we’ll be talking about variable bindings, basic types, functions, comments, and control flow.
+Specifically, you’ll learn about variables, basic types, functions, comments, and control flow.
 These foundations will be in every Rust program, and learning them early will give you a strong core to start from.

 PROD: START BOX